ArmanKumar21/python-cpp-html-programs-projects/README.md

 ### 2. Clone it :busts_in_silhouette:

-`NOTE: commands are to be executed on Linux, Mac, and Windows(using Powershell)`
+`NOTE: commands are to be executed on Linux, Mac, and Windows(using Powershell or git bash)`

 You need to clone or (download) it to local machine using